Farmers Market Pavilion and Plaza

 - Roll-up doors to allow smooth transition of indoor and outdoor space

-- Commercial grade kitchen to support food service and food preparation
+- Food prep area to support sanitary food sample service and event concessions

 - Expanded plaza adding more space for Market vendors and recreational uses

-- Curbless streets (like Kesey Square) to connect with the businesses on W. Park Street (to be completed with the 8th Avenue Reconstruction project later in 2022 and into 2023)
+- Curbless streets to connect with the businesses on W. Park Street and join with the Park Blocks as a continuous pedestrian environment

 Farmers Market Pavilion & Plaza in the News